DoepDopiDope/WerewolvesCompany/README.md

 - When dead, the console may spam errors because it's trying to check if someone is in front of the dead player
 - The first time a non-host looks up the list of active roles on the terminal, it will appear empty
-- Non-hosts do not have tooltips when hovering items

 ## Contact